Need Microtomes for your studies?

 Most Popular Types of Microtome Machines

-When a sledge microtome can’t cut precisely and effectively, a saw-based machine is necessary.
-Similar to a sledge, this microtome is used when materials are extremely hard, like bones or teeth, and require more force.
+When a sled microtome can’t cut precisely and effectively, a saw-based machine is necessary.
+Similar to a sled, this microtome is used when materials are extremely hard, like bones or teeth, and require more force.
 A rotating saw is used to slice.
 This microtome produces slices that are, at a minimum, 30 micrometers thick.

 A laser is used for precise cutting without actually touching the sample.
 Due to the state-of-the-art technology, this machine enables non-contact slicing without causing thermal damage.
-The laser machine slices tissues between 10-100 micrometers thick.
-This is also an automatic machine, where the others would be classified as manual.
+The laser machine slices tissues between 10-and 100 micrometers thick.
+This is also an automatic machine, whereas the others would be classified as manual.

 Features & Parts of the Microtome

 There are different microtomes, but they all consist of three main parts: